Brambles Limited Announces Cessation of Securities - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Brambles Limited announced the cessation of 213,736 ordinary fully paid securities due to an on-market buy-back, effective from November 3, 2025.
-This move is part of the company’s capital management strategy, potentially impacting its market positioning by optimizing its capital structure and returning value to shareholders.
+Brambles Limited announced the cessation of 240,228 ordinary fully paid securities due to an on-market buy-back, effective November 7, 2025.
+This move is part of the company’s capital management strategy, potentially impacting its share value and market perception by reducing the number of shares in circulation.

 The most recent analyst rating on (AU:BXB) stock is a Buy with a A$28.00 price target.
 To see the full list of analyst forecasts on Brambles stock, see the AU:BXB Stock Forecast page.